tibales1/fintech_homework/fintech_case_study.md

-# TITLE
+# FinTech Case Study -Esri

 ## Overview and Origin

-* Name of company
+* Esri

-* When was the company incorporated?
+* Founded in 1969

-* Who are the founders of the company?
+* Founder - Jack and Laura Dangermon

-* How did the idea for the company (or project) come about?
+* The company started as land-use consulting firm and then grew into one of the large software mapping companies.

-* How is the company funded?
-How much funding have they received?
+* The company is funded mostly through selling digital mapping software.

 ## Business Activities: